 at the line number 152 myworker is a trying to intiate the object of class X using X.new from the file named x.rb which is in same folder.

 'sqlite3-ruby', :require => 'sqlite3'

 The above are the only gems we have now and the dependencies.

-#7 Updated by Rama Mahendravada about 3 years ago
+#7 Updated by Rama Mahendravada over 3 years ago